RatPoison-dev/RatPoison/README.md

 ---

-This branch is being updated at [TheFuckingRat's Github Repository](https://github.com/TheFuckingRat/RatPoison)
+This branch is being updated at [TheRatCode's Github Repository](https://github.com/TheRatCode/RatPoison)

 The official branch (Charlatano) is located at [Jire's GitHub Repository](https://github.com/Jire/Charlatano).